-After fourth grade, a child should have mastered addition and subtraction of whole numbers so that it is no longer the center of study.
+After fourth grade, students should have mastered addition and subtraction of whole numbers so that it is no longer the focus of study.
 From then on, topics such as fractions, decimals, integers, square roots, and irrational numbers expand the student's concept of number.

 The yellow 'strand' is multiplication and division of whole numbers.
 Multiplication as a concept can be introduced in late 2nd grade.
 Single-digit multiplication and the times tables are in focus during 3rd grade, as is division with single-digit divisors.
 In fourth grade, students study multi-digit multiplication and long division, and are introduced to factors and primes.

-Then the focus switches to fractions and decimals for fifth and sixth grades.
+Then for fifth and sixth grade, the focus switches to fractions and decimals.

 The concept of percent ties in with ratios, proportios, and decimals.
-All of these are topics for 6th-7th grades with lots of real-world applications.
+All of these are topics for 6th-7th grade with lots of real-world applications.

-Geometry and measuring are important from first grade on, tying in with other elementary math concepts, such as multiplication, area, fractions, and decimals.
+Geometry and measuring are important from first grade on.
+They tie in with other elementary math concepts, such as multiplication, area, fractions, and decimals.